knative/docs/docs/help/contributor/style-guide/style-and-formatting.md

 |Install the Custom Resource Definition (CRD) | Check your CLI (you should see it there)
 |Knative Serving will create a Revision      | Knative will create a Revision (a stateless, snapshot in time of your code and configuration)

 ## Use sentence case for titles and headings

 > Use sentence case for all titles and headings.
-Only capitalize the first word of the heading, except for proper nouns or acronyms.
+Only capitalize the first word of the heading unless it is a proper noun or an acronym.

 |:white_check_mark: Correct                  |:no_entry: Incorrect
 |--------------------|-----